Whether you realize it or not, B12 is a critical vitamin involved in very important processes in your body like energy production and metabolism.

-So basically you can be consuming B12 in your diet (or even taking supplements with B12) but not actually absorbing it.
+So basically you can be consuming B12 in your diet (or even taking supplements with B12) but not actually absorbing it (3).

-This is why one of the main benefits to taking B12 shots is increased energy levels.
+This is why one of the main benefits of taking B12 shots is increased energy levels.

 By taking a shot you are bypassing the GI tract and allowing for 100% absorption into the body straight into the cells (which is where B12 has its action).

-If you are taking Vitamin B12 supplements and not feeling any different than it may be due to a lack of absorption.
+If you are taking Vitamin B12 supplements and not feeling any different then it may be due to a lack of absorption.

 Another very important benefit of vitamin B12 supplementation is an increase in basal metabolic rate or metabolism.